 - Descent – 292 m

-- Difficulty level – 3 out of 5 it was a short walking day but most of the time you walk on sand dunes sometimes ankle-deep in the sand.
+- Difficulty level – 3 out of 5 it was a short walking day but most of the time you walk on dunes sometimes ankle-deep in the sand.

 It was an incredible walking day on the Fishermen’s Trail.
 The route goes along the shore or on the beach with some stunning views from the cliffs.
 The water temperature was about 17 °C a bit cold to go for a swim but nice to walk barefoot ankle-deep in water.
 Make sure to take enough water, especially in the summer walking on sand makes you tired and thirsty you’ll need at least 1,5l of water per person.
 There were a couple of amazing beaches on the way the route sometimes takes you away from the sea but it’s possible to walk along the coast all the way.